Ahituv-lab/Asymmetron/docs/source/consecutive_patterns.rst

    * - Argument
      - Explanation

-   * - --paths
+   * - paths
-     -  paths: One or more BED-formatted files.
+     - One or more BED-formatted files.